King Rollo

 Rollo himself is a childlike king who is always in need of advice and assistance from his friends.
 Among these are The Magician (a father figure); Cook (the king's cook, a mother figure, who was arguably the real ruler of the kingdom); his neighbour and girlfriend, Queen Gwen; King Frank; and Rollo's cat, Hamlet, who was generally portrayed as wiser than Rollo himself.

 The animations used the same colourful cut-out paper look as McKee's other works, such as Mr Benn.
 The 2D animation style saved on production costs.
 The characters' legs would rotate outwards when walking until they were at right-angles to the sides of their body.

 Episodes

+DVD

+On 28th October, 2013, 'Demand DVD' released all thirteen episodes on a DVD called 'The Adventures of King Rollo', (ASIN B00DZT4838).